cockroachdb/docs/cockroachcloud/console-access-management.md

 3. If the Team Member is a Developer, click **Change to Admin** to grant them Admin access.
 If the Team Member is an Admin, click **Change to Developer** to grant them only Developer access.

 {{site.data.alerts.callout_info}}
-As a Console Admin, you can change your own access to a Developer role; however, you won't be able to change yourself back to the Admin role.
-If you are the only Team Member with Console Admin access, you won't be allowed to change your role until you assign another Team Member to be the Console Admin.
+As a Console Admin, you can change your own access to a Developer role; however, you will not be able to change yourself back to the Admin role.
+If you are the only Team Member with Console Admin access, you will not be allowed to change your role until you assign another Team Member to be the Console Admin.
 {{site.data.alerts.end}}

 #### Delete a Team Member